Chechen Human Rights Association VAYFOND

 §14 Client relations

-Relations between the persons applying for support (clients) and employees of the Association are regulated by the Regulation “On the provision of material aid, legal and social support” in order to avoid conflict situations and misunderstandings between the parties.
+The relationship between clients (support seekers) and employees of the Association’s staff is regulated by the Regulation “On the provision of material aid, legal and social support” in order to avoid conflict situations and misunderstandings between the parties.